 Grappa is a traditional Italian spirit made from the pressed seeds and skins of grapes (pomace) or “vinaccia” as it’s called in Italian after the must (grape juice) is used in winemaking.
 Grappa is made all over Italy, from Tuscany to Naples, to the Veneto.
 The process is relatively simple: the leftover pomace is fermented […]

 Served either as a pre-dinner aperitif or as a post-meal digestive, Italian liquors have a hallowed place in the country’s culture and cuisine.
 Many types of liquors are based on age-old recipes that people once made in their homes, using the ingredients on hand.
 These days, plenty of large firms produce liquors for consumption domestically […]

 By Martina Hemm French liqueurs have made their mark on history and our palates.
 A good French liqueur is not just an aperitif but a good conversation starter as well.
 From homemade to age-old distilleries, from politically to morally provocative, public opinion on French liqueurs has always been in motion, while their essence remains the […]

 Limoncello is undoubtedly one of the gorgeous Amalfi Coast’s most celebrated exports.
-Savvy bartenders love it, locals grow up with it, and yet many of us would struggle to explain exactly how or where it is made, despite its instantly recognizable powerful scent and depth of flavor.
-It is simply the world’s most delicious liqueur, […]
+Savvy bartenders love it, locals grow up with it, yet many of us would struggle to explain exactly how or where it is made, despite its instantly recognizable powerful scent and depth of flavor.
+It is simply the world’s most delicious liqueur, its […]